-When you become physically dependent on the drug and then you stop taking it, Xanax withdrawal symptoms will happen.
-When you are physically dependent on the drug, this means that your body literally depends on having Xanax to function.
-When you stop taking it after this point, your body will go into a kind of shock, which is what causes the Xanax withdrawal symptoms.
+When you become physically dependent on Xanax and then stop taking it, withdrawal symptoms will occur.
+A physical dependence on Xanax means that your body relies on the drug to function normally.
+If you stop taking it after this point, your body will go into a kind of shock as it adjusts to the sudden absence of Xanax, leading to withdrawal symptoms.

 - Concentration problems

 - Increased blood pressure

 - Blurred vision

 - Muscle tension and twitching